davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

   Warn when a class seems unusable because all the constructors or destructors in that class are private, and it has neither friends nor public static member functions.
-Also warn if there are no non-private methods, and theres at least one private member function that isnt a constructor or destructor.
+Also warn if there are no non-private methods, and there's at least one private member function that isn't a constructor or destructor.

 .. option:: -Wdelete-non-virtual-dtor , -Wdelete-non-virtual-dtor, -Wno-delete-non-virtual-dtor